-- (1) Expectations for playground behaviour are very clear to all staff and children.
-Are there playground rules? - (2) Children are reminded about how to use each playground area and the equipment.
-Adults warn children verbally if their behaviour is inappropriate. - (3) During playtimes and lunchtimes, cones will be placed out separating the Key Stage 1 playground from the EYFS Outside Play area; this is to ensure that children do not go around the corner into the 'blind spot' where they can not be easily monitored by staff on duty.
+Children are reminded about how to use each playground area and the equipment.
+Adults warn children verbally if their behaviour is inappropriate.
+What is the plan for the equipment at playtime?

-- (4) If a child receives a warning about their behaviour, they will be reminded that, if they receive another warning, they will have to spend time with the adult on duty. - (5) If the child receives a second warning then they are asked to 'shadow' the adult for 3 minutes.
-If inappropriate behaviour continues, children will receive a 'Time Out' in a designated area (against the garden fence) for an age-appropriate amount of time. - (6) Any more serious incidents, such as aggressive behaviour, both physical or verbal, that is identified by staff are dealt with immediately by a member of the Senior Leadership Team (equivalent to a Stage 2 or 3 behaviour, and the same consequences will be applied). - (7) Lunchtime Supervisors will be made aware if any individual child is having particular difficulties with their behaviour or are following an Individual Behaviour Plan. - (8) Lunchtime Supervisors are to inform class teachers of incidents of poor behaviour. - (9) Lunchtime Supervisors may award Class Dojo physically in accordance with the quidance set out in this policy. - (10) Lunchtime supervisors to follow the behaviour guidance as written above, to help the children move safely around the schools.
+- During playtimes and lunchtimes, We need permanent cones will be placed out separating the Key Stage 1 playground from the EYFS Outside Play area; this is to ensure that childreney do not go around the corner (into the 'blind spot' where they cannot be easily monitored by staff on duty). - If a child receives a warning about their behaviour, they will be reminded that, if they receive another warning, they will have to spend time with the adult on duty. - If the child receives a second warning, then they are asked to 'shadow' the adult for 3 minutes.
+If inappropriate behaviour continues, children will receive a 'Time Out' in a designated area for an ageappropriate amount of time. - Any more serious incidents, such as aggressive behaviour, both physical or verbal, that is identified by staff are dealt with immediately by a member of the Senior Leadership Team (equivalent to a Stage 2 or 3 behaviour), and the same consequences will be applied. - Lunchtime Supervisors will be made aware if any individual child is having particular difficulties with their behaviour or are following an Individual Behaviour Plan. - Lunchtime Supervisors are to inform class teachers of incidents of poor behaviour. - Lunchtime Supervisors may award Class Dojo physicallyeints in accordance with the guidance set out in this policy. - Lunchtime Supervisors to follow the behaviour guidance as written above, to help the children move safely around the school.